Finite and Corruption-Robust Regret Bounds in Online Inverse Linear Optimization under M-Convex Action Sets: -Regret Algorithm

 Note that for all $(i, j) \in A_T$ we have $w^*(i) > w^*(j)$.
 Since the constraints defining $P_T$ depend only on these pairwise orderings, any vector $w \in [0,1]^d$ whose components have the same order as $w^*$ satisfies $w(i) \ge w(j)$ for all $(i, j) \in A_T$, and hence belongs to $P_T$.
 The set of such $w$ forms an order simplex, and the unit hypercube $[0, 1]^d$ can be decomposed into~$d!$ such order simplices of equal volume; see Figure~\ref{fig:freudenthal}.\footnote{This decomposition is classically known as the Freudenthal triangulation of the unit cube \citep{Freudenthal1942-mo} (see, e.g., \citealt{Edelsbrunner2012-vo} for a modern reference).
 We simply refer to each simplex in this triangulation as an order simplex.} Therefore, we have $\mathrm{Vol}(P_T) \ge \tfrac{1}{d!}\mathrm{Vol}\prn*{[0, 1]^d}$, and hence the number of rounds we incur a non-zero regret is at most

 completing the proof. \end{proof}

 \paragraph{Time complexity.} The per-round time complexity of \cref{alg:uncorrupted} is dominated by three parts: taking $\hat w_t$ in Step~3, computing $\hat x_t$ in Step~4, and updating $A_{t+1}$ in Step~6.
 The complexity of Steps~4 and~6 depends on the structure of M-convex sets $X_t$, but these can be done in polynomial time given access to a membership oracle for $X_t$.
 Regarding Step~3, the exact computation of the center of gravity is \#P-hard, even in our case where the polytope consists of order simplices \citep{Brightwell1991-zq}.
 Still, we can use a randomized algorithm \citep{Lovasz2006-ok} to obtain an approximate center of gravity in polynomial time, as is commonly done in the literature; see also \citet[Section 5.2.1]{Feldman2015-cp}.
 When it comes to the $O(d^2)$-regret algorithm in \cref{sec:warm-up}, Step~3 can be implemented more efficiently.
 Specifically, we can obtain $\hat w_t$ by performing a topological sort of the directed acyclic graph $([d], A_t)$ and assigning values to $\hat w_t$ according to the obtained order.
 This ensures $\hat w_t(i) > \hat w_t(j)$ for all $(i, j) \in A_t$, and the time complexity of this procedure is $O(d + |A_t|) = O(d^2)$.
+Further details on the approximate center-of-gravity implementation are given in \cref{asec:approximate-center-of-gravity}, per-round computational costs under standard oracle models are discussed in \cref{asec:oracle-and-matroid-implementations}, and a synthetic experiment is reported in \cref{asec:numerical-experiment}.